-In order to combat this we allow professors, like you, to try the homework assignments before they are assigned.
-This ensures that the homework assignments can be completed before they are given to the students.
+In order to combat this, we allow professors like you to try the homework assignments before they are assigned.
+This ensures that the assignments can be completed before they are given to the students.

 As a professor you are given both the ability to create homeworks from scratch as well as test those homeworks out to identify any possible problems your students may have.